tuliofalmeida/dsco/README.md

     - Rise ROI X: time taken for activation to reach peak (using 10/90)
     - Decay ROI X: time taken for activation from peak to baseline (using 10/90) For each pair (the first with the second and so on):
-    - Distance ROI X-Y: distance between ROI's in $m\mu$
+    - Distance ROI X-Y: distance between ROI's in $\um$
-    - Speed ROI X-Y: speed for the activation to transit between the ROI's $m\mu/s$
+    - Speed ROI X-Y: speed for the activation to transit between the ROI's $\um/s$
 - ps: For the slice pipeline the xlxs structure is the same

 ### Troubleshooting